 Your online tutorial will be conducted via Skype.
 As part of the pre-tutorial questionnaire we will ask you for your Skype address.
 You are welcome to use any device to conduct the call – PC, tablet or mobile phone.If you do not have a Skype account you will need to create one and you will need to install Skype on your device.
-More details on how to install Skype and create an account can be found here.
+Here’s some help with how to install Skype and create a Skype account.

 Your tutor will call you on Skype at the designated time.
 If there are any technical issues with Skype, the tutor will call you on the back-up phone number you gave as part of the submission form.